A 12-minute guide to turn your device into a mobile-controllable, updatable, remotely manageable, secure, configurable product.

 mos tool for various tasks:

-managing files on a device, calling device's RPC services, and so on.
+managing device, provisioning device on cloud services, and so on.

 brew tap cesanta/mos